Meet Dr. Warner

 I am a leader who takes a strength-based philosophy

 I believe that the most effective leaders are consistently striving to invest in strengths within their self and the team members.
 I strive to understand the needs of my followers and provide opportunities for members to strengthen their unique skillsets.
-In order for this to occur it is necessary for me to spend time with my team members and get to know what drives, motivates, and inspires them.
-When good relationships are built then I can utilize individual strengths to build a well-rounded team.
+In order for this to occur it is necessary for me to spend quality time with my team members and get to know what drives, motivates, and inspires them.
+When good relationships are built, I can then utilize individual strengths to cultivate a well-rounded team.

-I am a leader who believes is continued growth, empathy, and self-awareness
+I am a leader who believes in continued growth, empathy, and self-awareness